Hellebore garden hybrids at Willowhill Garden

 by Eric Wright and Sally Lorimore, Garden Owners

-One of our key garden design features is to have as much colour over as many months as possible in the year.
-Plant varieties that produce a colourful winter/early spring display are limited but the sheer range of hellebore garden hybrids provides the potential for an exceptionally fine display in the garden when not much else is out.
+One of our key garden design features is to have as much colour over as many months in the year as possible.
+Plant varieties that produce a colourful winter/early spring display are limited but the sheer range of hellebore garden hybrids provide the potential for an exceptionally fine display in the garden when not much else is out.
 Their flowering time is extensive; they emerge with snowdrops, continue flowering with most forms of daffodils and overlap with early and mid-season tulips too.
-And still they keep going, the fading flower colour assumes an attractive pinky, smokey purple or green shade as seed heads mature.
+And still, they keep going, the fading flower colour assumes an attractive pinky, smoky purple or green shade as seed heads mature.

 Hellebores have been incorporated into our garden design largely depending on whether the plant has downward or outward facing blooms; outward facing forms are often planted to the back of borders, downwards to the front where the intricate flower patterns can be more easily seen by lifting the flower.
 For downward facing flowers we were looking to plant hellebores in drifts in flower borders to produce a mass of winter colour without taking up too much space at the border front to allow for summer plantings.
-The design was for the border front to be different in summer and winter; we dug a ‘D’ shaped border with grass paths around.
-The curve side was designed for summer plantings and the back of the summer border (the straight of the D) was planted with a backdrop of deciduous shrubs which, with removal of the lower branches and underplanted with hellebores creates a front of border effect over winter.
-A drift of over 50 hellebore hybrids in different colours and markings has been planted here.
-From a distance the border is a mass of colour and close up the exquisite detail of the downward facing flowers can be examined too.
+One border was designed for the border front to be different in summer and winter.
+We dug a ‘D’ shaped border with grass paths around with the curved side designed for summer plantings and the back of the border (the straight of the D) planted with deciduous shrubs.
+Underplanting these shrubs with drifts of over 50 hellebore hybrids in different colours and markings creates a front of border effect over the winter.
+From a distance, the border is a mass of colour and close-up, the exquisite detail of the downward facing flowers can be examined.

 It would be fair to say that hellebore hybrids have become our winter obsession over the last 10 years.
 Commercial breeding programmes have produced many fine new forms but our favourites are the Helleborus x hybridus Ashwood Garden Hybrids ‘Evolution Group’.
-The main attraction for us is the large outward facing blooms on strong stems which hold their heads up for all to see the wonderful flower colour and detail even at the back of 20ft deep borders.
-We particularly like the pale shades that stand out well against the dark earth early season.
-Again, we plant in drifts of over fifty plants under deciduous shrubs at the back of a deep border.
+The main attraction for us is the large outward facing blooms on strong stems which hold their heads up for all to see the wonderful flower colour and detail even at the back of a 20ft deep border.
+We particularly like the excellent ‘sunset’, ‘yellow’ and ‘neon’ forms that stand out well against the dark earth in early season.

-Another key feature of Willowhill garden design, plantings and maintenance is that the garden should be wildlife friendly and in particular be attractive to invertebrates.
-Where there is a considerable number and diversity of invertebrates, birds, mammals and amphibians will follow.
-Hellebores are an important source of pollen and nectar when other food sources are limited in late winter/early spring and are very popular with hungry queen bumblebees post hibernation.
+Another key feature of Willowhill garden design, plantings and maintenance is that the garden should be wildlife friendly and be attractive to invertebrates.
+Where there are considerable numbers and diversity of invertebrates, birds, mammals and amphibians will follow.
+Hellebores are an important source of pollen and nectar when other food sources are limited in late winter/early spring and are very popular with hungry queen bumblebees post-hibernation.

 Hellebores can be expensive as breeding programmes take considerable expertise and growing to flowering size is time consuming; however, the plants last for years and are very generous with their seed.
 We have slowly accumulated plants, initially as gifts on birthdays or at Christmas, but now have a diverse collection of over two hundred garden hybrids from initial purchases (Ashwood Nursery forms do very well here) and plants derived from seedlings of these purchases.

-Seedlings have produced some lovely new plants with flower colours quite different to our initial purchases and each winter we look forward to seeing what new flower variations will emerge.
-Most of these young plants are potted on and are popular purchases at our garden openings for Scotland’s Garden Scheme.
+Seedlings have produced some lovely new plants with many flower colours similar to our original purchases.
+Other seedlings produce plants with flower colour quite different to our initial purchases and each winter we look forward to seeing what new flower variations will emerge.
+Some of these young plants are potted on and are popular purchases at our garden openings for Scotland’s Garden Scheme.
+Also available for sale at our garden opening in March will be a limited number of the fabulous Helleborus x hybridus Ashwood Garden Hybrids ‘Evolution Group’ yellow and neon forms.